SM-techguy/Petrol_Station_Monitoring_System/README.md

 ### 🗺️ Configurable ROIs
 - Draw ROIs in the browser
 - Save them with custom labels
-- Detection results filtered by ROI
+- Filter detection results by ROI

 ---